interyx/game-design-patterns/README.md

 # Game Design Patterns

 This is a lecture going over some concepts in design patterns and a thought experiment on how the design for a small example game might work, along with some thoughts on different designs and methodologies.
+The slides are also available in the repository as PDF.

 [Lecture](https://youtu.be/bz7lWzdakH4)